 The DLP allows recipient organisations to set up data specifications to validate incoming data from providers so the data can be downloaded by the recipient or submitted if it's not validated.

-Read the DLP MESH setup guide to learn more about how to set up the Messaging Exchange for Social Care and Health (MESH) client to receive data transfers.
+Read the DLP MESH setup guide to learn more about how to set up the Messaging Exchange for Social Care and Health (MESH) client to make data submissions to DLP.

 Read the how to download DLP data using MESH guide to learn more about how to set up the Messaging Exchange for Social Care and Health (MESH) client to receive data transfers.